 Stony Brook University has a long tradition of scientific excellence.
 Stony Brook University Hospital offers exceptional research opportunities for our trainees.
 There are a multitude of clinical research trials and basic science research labs offering opportunities to explore interests.
 In addition, Stony Brook University is favorably situated between Cold Spring Harbor Labs and Brookhaven National Labs, both of which offer world class research opportunities in basic and translational research.
-A number of our faculty members are currently involved in research across the full spectrum from basic laboratory research to clinical trials.
-We are proud to be a part of the new Neurosciences Institute, which is a collaborative effort among multiple clinical and basic science departments with a focus on translational research.
+A number of our faculty members are currently involved in funded research across the full spectrum from basic laboratory research to clinical trials.
+We are proud to be a part of the Neurosciences Institute, which is a collaborative effort among multiple clinical and basic science departments with a focus on translational research.
 Some specialty centers within the Institute include:

-- The Comprehensive Epilepsy Center
+- Comprehensive Epilepsy Center

 - Neuro-Oncology Center

-- Skull Base Surgery Center
+- Skull Base Surgery and Comprehensive Spine Centers

 - Sleep Disorders Center

-- Neuromuscular Disease and ALS Center
+- Neuromuscular Disease and Duchenne Muscular Dystrophy (DMD) Comprehensive Care Center

-- Cerebrovascular and Stroke Center
+- Cerebrovascular and Stroke Center of Distinction

 In 2013, Forbes Magazine ranked Long Island 25th in education overall nationwide.
 Our school systems are ranked among the best in the country.
 There’s lots to do on Long Island including: aquariums, biking, boating, beaches, camping, climbing, cross country skiing, golfing, horseback riding, malls, museums, parks, skydiving, theaters, water parks, vineyards, wineries, and zoos.
-The community around Stony Brook University supports The Seawolves, our mens’ and women’s athletic teams, some of which are NCAA-ranked.
+The community around Stony Brook University supports The Seawolves, our men’s’ and women’s athletic teams, some of which are NCAA-ranked.
 Long Island is also the home of the Long Island Ducks and New York Islanders.
 Nightlife on Long Island includes a multitude of lounges, clubs and bars as well as theaters and restaurants representing hundreds of cuisines from around the world.
 Rentals and home purchases are affordable and within close proximity to the hospital and university

 It is an honor and privilege for me to be a part of Child Neurology at Stony Brook.
 Our group is committed to cutting edge patient care, clinical training and translational research.
 We invite you to come visit us.

-Professor Neurology and Pediatrics
+Associate Professor Neurology and Pediatrics

-Director, Divisions of Child Neurology,
+Director, Division of Child Neurology,